 One way to get your hands on an unfurnished rental that is happy to take on a short-term tenant, is to rent a vacant home that is in the process of being sold.
 Some sellers will have the opposite problem, where they need to move out as soon as possible., but they haven’t been able to sell their home yet.
 While they wait for an offer to come in, they may choose to rent their home out for a few months to help cover their mortgage, property taxes, and any other expenses needed to maintain the residence.

-One way to avoid the housing gap problem from the get-go is to buy a home before you sell yours.
-While that can be difficult to manage financially if you need to sell your home to pull your down payment together, Orchard can help you bridge that financing gap.
-Orchard helps homeowners unlock up to 90% of their equity before they list their home so they can purchase a new home first.
-That way, you can move into your new home without an awkward housing gap, then list your old home for sale.
+While buying the new home first can be difficult financially if you need to sell your home to pull your down payment together, Orchard can help you bridge that gap.
+We help homeowners unlock their equity before they list their home, so they can purchase a new home first.
+That way, you can move into your new home, then list your old home for sale.
 Options like Orchard tend to make the overall home selling experience a lot less stressful.